 Vietnamese white/Qingbai/brown/celadon wares

-The original source of inspiration of most if not all the above types of Vietnamese wares could be traced to China.
+The original source of inspiration of most if not all the below types of Vietnamese wares could be traced to China.
 In essence, they were a continuation of the Chinese porcelain tradition of the Song and Yuan period.
-Hence, as a starting point, studying the shapes and motifs/designs of the Chinese wares is a good guide for dating.
+Hence, as a starting point, studying the glaze, shapes and motifs/designs of the Chinese wares offers a good guide for dating.
 Most of those wares were produced during the period of 11th/14th century which corresponds to the Ly/Tran Dynasty.

 During that period, the stacking method involved the usage of disc with spurs to separate vessels during firing.
 Hence, spur marks are visible on the inner base of the vessel.
 However, one should take note that there are some without spur marks as they are those placed at the top of the stack.